dskgry/nodejs-workshop/README.md

 * Local installation of node >= 8.x    (https://nodejs.org/en/)
     * You can check your installed version with the command "node --version".
 * Local installation of rethinkdb (https://www.rethinkdb.com/docs/install/)
+    * if you don't want to litter up your host system, just start a RethinkDB docker container :)
+    * `docker run --name some-rethink -p 8080:8080 -p 29015:29015 -p 28015:28015 -d rethinkdb`

 # Installation